WEX: Formal Specifications for Windows in Stream Processing: WEX: Defining Windows with S-MSO

-\begin{definition} Let $x_b \le x_e ~ \land ~\phi(x_b,x_e)$ be a S-MSO formula in the guarded fragment given in \eqref{eq:WSMSO}, with $x_b$ and $x_e$ being free variables.
-A pair $(i_b,i_e)$ of indices of a word $w$ is said to be a window recognized by $x_b \le x_e ~ \land ~\phi(x_b,x_e)$ if $i_b \le i_e$ and $w \models \phi(i_b,i_e)$\footnote{The authors thank an anonymous referee for suggesting this way of defining windows, and its equivalence with union of pairs of regular expressions.}. \end{definition} To reduce clutter, we don't explicitly write the condition $x_b \le x_e$ but assume that it is present in all window specifications.
+\end{definition} To reduce clutter, we don't explicitly write the condition $x_b \le x_e$ but assume that it is present in all window specifications.
 Whether a pair $(i_b, i_e)$ is recognized as a window by $\phi(x,y)$ in a word $w$ depends only on the word $w[0:i_e]$.

 End users of streaming data processors may not be familiar with logic based languages.
-It has been observed \cite{RiseAndFallOfLTL} that specifications based on regular expressions are easier to understand compared to those based on logic.
+It's a general observation that specifications based on regular expressions are easier to understand compared to those based on logic.
 Next we give a way of defining windows based on symbolic regular expressions, that is expressively equivalent to the one above based on S-MSO.